blob: f34bec099f40a4deed5707286a40680f351ee0a3 [file] [log] [blame] [edit]

 <p>Whenever <code>rustdoc</code> comes across an item that should print hand-written

-documentation alongside, it calls out to <a href="https://github.com/rust-lang/rust/blob/master/src/librustdoc/html/markdown.rs"><code>html/markdown.rs</code></a> which interfaces
+documentation alongside, it calls out to <a href="https://github.com/rust-lang/rust/blob/HEAD/src/librustdoc/html/markdown.rs"><code>html/markdown.rs</code></a> which interfaces

-with the Markdown parser.
 This is exposed as a series of types that wrap a

 string of Markdown, and implement <code>fmt::Display</code> to emit <code>HTML</code> text.
-It takes

-special care to enable certain features like footnotes and tables and add
+It takes special care to enable certain features like footnotes and tables and add

 syntax highlighting to Rust code blocks (via <code>html/highlight.rs</code>) before

-running the Markdown parser.
-There's also a function <a href="https://doc.rust-lang.org/nightly/nightly-rustc/src/rustdoc/html/markdown.rs.html#749-818"><code>find_codes</code></a> which is
+There’s also a function <a href="https://doc.rust-lang.org/nightly/nightly-rustc/src/rustdoc/html/markdown.rs.html#749-818"><code>find_codes</code></a> which is

 called by <code>find_testable_codes</code> that specifically scans for Rust code blocks so